survivalandflourishing/survivalandflourishing.github.io/index.md

 <a name="2019-h1" class="intrapage-link"></a>
 ### 2020-H1 grant round
 SFF is holding another grant round to distribute funds in June 2020.
 We estimate between $0.8MM and $1.5MM will be distributed in this round.
-Applications are due on March 7, via the following form:<br>
+Applications are due on <b>April 13</b> (previously March 7), via the following form:<br>
 [SFF-2020-H1 Grant Application](https://docs.google.com/forms/d/e/1FAIpQLScpl1y8UBdF0_eU57h1hBku2VUMEdGlFFUJkSirFml_eUx-fA/viewform?usp=sf_link)

+We officially extended the application deadline to April 13 because many applicants were late due to difficulties arising from COVID-19.

 We are considering running another similar grant round in 2020-H2, but a final decision on this has not been made.